What is Upcycling and Why is it Important? (Explained)

 Clothing and textiles have a large environmental footprint as they require a vast amount of energy, water, and polluting chemicals for production.
 As fast fashion, cheap and trendy clothes, become increasingly popular, there will continue to be a lot of clothing and textile waste.

-Disposing of old or unwanted clothes or textiles is terrible for the environment, especially because the supply chain is rarely ethical.
-The upcycling of clothing and textiles is thus very beneficial for the environment.
+Disposing old or unwanted clothes or textiles is terrible for the environment, especially because the supply chain is rarely ethical.
+Upcycling clothing and textiles is thus very beneficial.

 Examples of Upcycling Include: